I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

-All Charles Willeford research begins with Don Herron’s pioneering biography and bibliography, Willeford, published in 1997.
+Charles Willeford research must begin with Don Herron’s pioneering biography and bibliography, Willeford, published in 1997.

-Among other things, Don is also an expert in Dashiell Hammett, and has given the Hammett tour in San Francisco since 1977.
-Herron met Willeford when the latter took that tour in 1984!
+Don has given the Dashiell Hammett tour in San Francisco since 1977.
+Herron met Willeford when the latter took that tour in 1984.

 I met Don in Oakland this past April.
-He brought me a few rare goodies like Off the Wall and Cockfighter Journal to look at before we turned on the tape.
 Thanks to Cullen Gallagher for transcribing the interview.

 Ethan Iverson: Your book is extraordinary.
 It’s unprecedented that someone known as a crime author got such a lengthy biography so soon after his death.
 And there can’t be so many literary biographies of any kind where the biographer knew the subject.